dfrdn/gulapa-law/content/lawyers/maria-isabelle-j-poblete.md

 email: isabelle.poblete@gulapalaw.com
 mobile: "#"
 description: Belle is a junior associate of the firm.
-She was awarded the Recommended Lawyer in Intellectual Property by the Legal 500 in 2022.
+She was awarded the Recommended Lawyer in Intellectual Property by The Legal 500 in 2022.
 image: /img/belle-qcp02380_e1.jpg
 admissions:
   - Philippine Bar, 2020